buyallmemes/blog-api/posts/20240422-testing-guideline.md

 # Understand the Classic Testing Pyramid

-It's all starts with the testing pyramid — a testing strategy that emphasizes the importance of having a balanced mix of different types of tests.
+It all starts with the testing pyramid — a testing strategy that emphasizes the importance of having a balanced mix of different types of tests.
 There are many types of tests, but they could be categorized into three groups: